Styling Qt Quick Controls

-The Basic Style is a simple and light-weight all-round style that offers the maximum performance for Qt Quick Controls.
+The Default Style is a simple and light-weight all-round style that offers the maximum performance for Qt Quick Controls.

-The Fusion Style is a platform-agnostic style that offers a desktop-oriented look and feel for Qt Quick Controls.
+The Fusion Style is a platform-agnostic style that offers a desktop-oriented look'n'feel for Qt Quick Controls.

 The Imagine Style is based on image assets.
 The style comes with a default set of images which can easily be changed by providing a directory with images using a predefined naming convention.

-The priority of these approaches follows the order they are listed, from highest to lowest.
+The priority of these approaches follows the order they are listed below, from highest to lowest.
 That is, using

 QQuickStyle to set the style will always take priority over using the command line argument, for example.

 Warning: When resolving a given style name to an absolute path,

 QQuickStyle may search the root resource directory (

 :).
 Consequently, make sure that your resource directories are named differently than the names of the styles that your application supports.
 Otherwise, the styles may not load.
 For example, avoid naming a resource directory

 :/Material) if the application supports the Material style.